|

 advance as

 best I could.
-The trick lies in finding material that mates well with
+The trick here lay in finding material that mates well with

 what is already in place, so the patch doesn't call attention to

 itself.
-Here the challenge was to fill up the opening as much as
+My challenge was to fill up the opening as much as

 possible with a single piece while maintaining a vertical alignment